Israeli president seeks to reassure Congress on his country's democracy, U.S. ties

 After the speech to Congress, Herzog was to return to the White House on Wednesday to meet with Vice President Kamala Harris.
 Her office said the leaders will announce that both governments intend to spend $70 million over five years to support climate-smart agriculture programs.

-During an Oval Office meeting with Biden on Tuesday, Herzog sought to assure Biden that Israel remains committed to democracy amid deepening U.S. concerns over Netanyahu’s plans to overhaul his country’s judicial system.
+During an Oval Office meeting with President Joe Biden on Tuesday, Herzog sought to assure him that Israel remains committed to democracy amid deepening U.S. concerns over Netanyahu’s plans to overhaul his country’s judicial system.

 Netanyahu and his allies say the overhaul is needed to rein in the powers of unelected judges.
 Opponents say the plan will destroy Israel’s fragile system of checks and balances and move the country toward authoritarian rule.